andrewhinh/captafied/README.md

 ### Inference Pipeline

-Once the user submits a table and a request regarding it, we first determine if the request involves:
+We provide the user with check-boxes to indicate if they want to use manually-implemented functions that perform the following tasks:

-- Clustering (where text strings and/or images are grouped by similarity)
+- Clustering (where text and/or images are grouped by similarity)

 To be implemented: